cudoventures/cudos-network-docs/src/earn/incentives.md

 ### Phase 1 - Apollo

-Starter setup tasks for Cudos Network onboarding for Validators and users, focussing on account creation, hardware provisioning, node syncing and the CUDOS faucet
+Starter setup tasks for Cudos Network onboarding for Validators and users, focussing on account creation, hardware provisioning, node syncing and the CUDOS faucet.

 #### Validator Tasks